 The Interview

-After I realized that my name was about to be called (because I was scheduled to have the interview on 11.00 and it was already 10.45), I went down the hall to queue and my name was already on the board.
-When the organizing committee called my name, I went in the big hall filled with chairs and interview desks.
-There were around 12 desks in that hall and I was appointed to have my interview on the 12th desk.
-It looked like an exhibition room but the vibe was definitely different.
+As 11:00 approached, I realized my turn was coming soon.
+By 10:45, I headed downstairs to queue, and sure enough, my name was already listed on the board.
+When the committee called me, I entered a large hall filled with rows of chairs and interview desks.
+There were around twelve desks in total, and I was assigned to desk number twelve.
+It looked like an exhibition room, but the atmosphere was far more intense.

 Interviewer 1: Can you please introduce your name?
 Please state the university you are applying for and the reason you choose that university.